June 15, 2020

-Academic experiences are not limited to discussions and studies enclosed by a set of classroom walls.
+Academic experiences are not limited to discussions and studies behind classroom walls.
 Kenyon also offers students the opportunity to interact with the surrounding community.
-Fieldwork is common to many of the courses offered related to sustainability, providing students with a unique level of engagement with life beyond the hill.
+Fieldwork is common for many of the courses related to sustainability, providing students with a unique level of engagement with life beyond the hill.

 Sustainability-related courses and projects have been identified as part of a special academic initiative.
 The development of the environmental studies major in 2017 has generated an elevated level of interest in students and opened up new opportunities.
 The sample courses below are just a few of the sustainability-related courses offered at Kenyon.
-For a longer list of courses, please view the academic requirements for the environmental studies concentration.
+For a longer list of courses, please view the academic requirements for the environmental studies major and concentration.

 ENVS 253 Sustainable Agriculture